intel/he-toolkit/kit/README.md

 ```
 repo_location = "~/.hekit/components"
 ```
+The comamnds `list`, `fetch`, `build`, `install` and `remove` uses a default configuration file located in `~/.hekit/default.config`.
+However, the argument `--config CONFIG_FILE` can be used to define the location of non-default configuration file

-The toolkit provides [default.config](../default.config) file that can be used as a valid option for --config argument.
+The toolkit provides [default.config](../default.config) file that can be used as template and it is a valid option for `--config` argument.

 ### Recipe file
 The `hekit` tool relies on recipe files written in TOML to perform its `fetch`,